samsonasik/unnamed/README.md

     - pdo_X for database driver
     - Zend OPcache for caching
 * Apache 2.4.4+ or nginx
-* Zend Framework 2.5+ will be installed from script
+* Modules:
+    - expires
+    - rewrite
+    - headers
+    - setenvif
+    - mime
+    - autoindex
+    - deflate
+    - filter

 ### Requirements for development ###

-* APPLICATION_ENV must be set to development via .htaccess
+* APPLICATION_ENV must be set to development via .htaccess or apache2.conf (Linux) or httpd.conf (Windows)
 * ZendDeveloperTools (built in via composer)
-* BjyProfiler (built in via composer)
 * SanSessionToolbar (built in via composer)
 * PHP CodeSniffer (built in via composer)
 * PHP Unit (built in via composer)
-* Codeception (built in via composer)
-* PHP Coveralls (built in via composer)
 * Gulp (requires NodeJS 0.12.7 or later). node_modules folder is not included.
 You will have to run **npm install** and **npm install gulp** from the root directory

+### Installation ###

+if you have composer installed, run:

+`composer install`
+`composer -o update`

+else

+`php composer.phar install`
+`php composer.phar -o update`

+Copy `config/autoload/doctrine.local.php.dist` to `config/autoload/doctrine.local.php` and configure it with your current environment.

 ### LICENSE ###